ubclaunchpad/LP-website/handbook/recruitment/overview.md

     * demonstrable use programming paradigms (even as simple as loops)
 * **Experienced**: (2 internships OR outstanding project) AND nails technical question AND interest in mentorship

-To provide support to our less experienced members and ensure a productive time for everyone, when recruiting we aim to have:
+To provide support to our less experienced members and ensure a productive environment for everyone, when recruiting we aim to have:

-* Around 40% of members be "beginners".
+* around 40% of members be "beginners".
-* At least 20% of members (including leads) be "experienced".
+* at least 20% of members (including leads) be "experienced".